The Last Wish: "A Question of Price"

 Geralt is at the castle of Cintra, at the invitation of Queen Calanthe, attending the betrothal celebration for Crown Princess Pavetta.
 An uninvited knight with his face covered enters.
-He introduces himself as Urcheon of Erlenwald and claims Pavetta's hand in marriage, promised to him by her father Roegner, whose life Urcheon saved, before Pavetta's birth.
-Calanthe admits that he has a claim, but refuses to marry her daughter to a stranger.
+He introduces himself as Urcheon of Erlenwald and claims Pavetta's hand in marriage, promised to him by her father Roegner, whose life Urcheon had saved.
+Calanthe admits that he has a claim, but refuses to marry Pavetta to a stranger.
 She orders him to remove his helmet and tricks him to make him think it's past midnight when he can remove the helmet.
 To everyone's shock, he has the face of a furry beast.

 Geralt asks Pavetta whether she will agree to marry Urcheon.
 To the outrage of the other suitors, she accepts.
 The suitors attack Urcheon, but he is defended by Geralt and the King of Skellige, Eist Tuirseach, who loves Calanthe.
-The attack provokes Pavetta, revealing her latent magical powers, which threaten to destroy the castle until Geralt and Eist's druid councilor, Mousesack, subdue her.
+The attack provokes Pavetta, revealing her latent magical powers, which threaten to destroy the castle.
+Geralt and Eist's druid councilor, Mousesack, subdue her.
 When the princess approaches Urcheon, he transforms into a man named Duny.
 Pavetta and Duny have been seeing each other secretly, and fallen in love.
 Calanthe agrees to their marriage, and, having been saved from Pavetta's magical outburst by Eist, agrees to marry him.
 Thanking Geralt for saving him, Duny offers him whatever he asks.
 Geralt invokes The Law of Surprise, the same law which gave Duny his claim to Pavetta's hand.
 Pavetta reveals that she is pregnant, so Geralt has a right to claim the child.
 He leaves, showing no sign of wanting to do so.